alingorgan/STYLIGHT-Test/README.md

 #Note

-The network helper library has been build specifically for the iOS simulator.
+The NetworkHelper library has been build specifically for the iOS simulator.
 Therefore, you won't be able to build and run this on real iOS devices.